-Many of the tributaries of the Margaret River are in poor condition and continue to be threatened by stock access, on-going erosion, loss of vegetation and weeds.
+The condition of many of the tributaries of the Margaret River is poor and continues to be threatened by stock access, on-going erosion, loss of vegetation and weeds.

 Degradation and loss of native vegetation on the river and across the catchment continues to occur as a result of grazing, established and emerging environmental weeds, fire management, forestry, firewood collection, dieback and other plant diseases, and increasing recreational pressures.

-Sections of the river foreshore have become degraded and revegetation is required to improve the condition and resilience of the river.
+Vegetation condition in many areas of the river foreshore is degraded and revegetation is required to improve the condition and resilience of the river.
 The vegetation condition at river pools in the mid to upper catchment is of particular concern as these pools represent increasingly important summer refuges (Storer et al. 2016).